menu

 Mulino is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Mulino is a town of managers, sales and office workers, and service providers.
 There are especially a lot of people living in Mulino who work in management occupations (22.01%), healthcare suport services (12.78%), and office and administrative support (10.85%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 16.03% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Mulino telecommute to their jobs.
+Overall, about 16.03% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle